babylonchain/babylon/x/finality/README.md

   secret/public randomness allows to derive a EOTS secret/public randomness deterministically for each given height, respectively.
-Babylon further requires the epoch of the finality provider registration to be finalized by BTC timestamping in order to submit finality signatures.
+Babylon further requires the epoch of the finality provider registration to be finalized by BTC timestamping before the registered finality provider can submit finality signatures.
 This ensures that each finality provider has a unique public randomness for each height, and that if the finality provider submits two finality signatures over two conflicting blocks, anyone can extract the finality provider's secret key using EOTS.
 - **Submitting EOTS signatures.** Upon a new block, the finality provider submits an EOTS signature w.r.t. the derived public randomness at that height.
   The Finality module will verify the EOTS signature, and check if there are